michielvaneerd/courser/README.md

 # Usage
 Creating a course is a 2 step process: 1) create the course 2) add entries.

 __In the below explanation the example is a course to learn Chinese from English.
-But you can learn everuthing as long it has a source and a destination!__
+But you can learn everything as long it has a question and an answer.__

 __Create the course by entering some information__
 * Title _Chinese - English Course_
-* Source _Chinese_
+* Question _Chinese_
-* Destination _English_
+* Answer _English_
-* Test success count _1_ (this means that when doing the test we have to succeed for each entry 1 time)
+* Optional third field (leave empty when you don't need this) - _Pinyin_
 * Test types _Show Chinese, select English_ and _Show English, select Chinese_ (this means the test will show a Chinese word and let you choose between 4 English words, or vice versa)
 * Other test types are _Show Chinese, type English_ and _Show English, type Chinese_ that will allow you to type the correct answer instead of choosing between 4 answers.

 __Add some entries__
-Each entry can have the source (in our example Chinse), destination (English) and phonetic (pronounciation, so in the case of Chinese you could enter the pinyin).
+Now add as much questions (Chinese), answers (English) and pinyin as you wish.

 __Shuffle__
 While learning words, it's best to have the order of the list be random.
 This can be done with the _Shuffle_ function.
 You can choose if you want to see the Chinese or English words en you can shuffle the list.
 Click a listitem to display the meaning.